phpman > man > CREATE_AGGREGATE(7)

 minitial_condition

 The initial setting for the state value, when using moving-aggregate mode.
-This works
+This works the

-the same as initial_condition.
+same as initial_condition.

 sort_operator

 The associated sort operator for a MIN- or MAX-like aggregate.
-This is just an
+This is just an operator

-input data types as the aggregate (which must be a single-argument normal aggregate).
+types as the aggregate (which must be a single-argument normal aggregate).

 PARALLEL = { SAFE | RESTRICTED | UNSAFE }

-The meanings of PARALLEL SAFE, PARALLEL RESTRICTED, and PARALLEL UNSAFE are the same
+The meanings of PARALLEL SAFE, PARALLEL RESTRICTED, and PARALLEL UNSAFE are the same as

-the parallel-safety markings of the aggregate's support functions are not consulted by
+parallel-safety markings of the aggregate's support functions are not consulted by the

-the planner, only the marking of the aggregate itself.
+planner, only the marking of the aggregate itself.

 HYPOTHETICAL

-For ordered-set aggregates only, this flag specifies that the aggregate arguments are
+For ordered-set aggregates only, this flag specifies that the aggregate arguments are to

-parse-time resolution of the data types and collations of the aggregate's arguments.
+resolution of the data types and collations of the aggregate's arguments.

 The parameters of CREATE AGGREGATE can be written in any order, not just the order